kube-consult/heroku-anz-endpoint/README.md

 cd heroku-anz-endpoint;
 ./build.bash

-Assuming you have heroku installed & have a heroku account you can update a contuous build using the following.
+Assuming you have heroku installed & have a heroku account you can update a continuous build using the following.

 git clone https://github.com/kube-consult/heroku-anz-endpoint.git

 cd heroku-anz-endpoint

-create an application only required for first run. heroku create heroku-anz-endpoint
+create an application only required for first run.

+heroku create heroku-anz-endpoint

-set the container stack only required for first run. heroku stack:set container
+set the container stack only required for first run.

+heroku stack:set container

 continuous build

 ./build.heroku.bash

 Or you can view my live heroku applicaiton at